Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 I use neon green posterboard signs with neon pink arrows.
 Many people comment that my sign was eye-catching and easy to follow.
 Baby clothes and toys sell GREAT.

 Go to your neighborhood bank before your sale and get ample change.
 It's best to start out with as many fives, singles and coinage as possible.
-Arrange to have someone who can get you more change if needed.
-Keep your change and all money WITH YOU AT ALL TIMES, rather than in a box on a table.

 Save plastic grocery bags prior to having a sale.
 People tend to buy more if they don't have to have their arms & hands full of odds and ends

 Never leave jewelry unattended.
 Keep in a locked glass case. or have someone supervising the table of "good" stuff.